NmVAson/byteboard/README.md

     list is sorted with the earliest ping at the start.

     *Assumptions*
+    - Distance is in 2D space on a coordinate plane, not lat/lon
     - Ping.Timestamp is a datetime in milliseconds
     - GetAverageSpeed units are in dist/milliseconds